brimigs/cash-app-guide/README.md

 }
 ```

-Since we are able to directly query the balance of the PDA account, saving the account balance to the cash account state would just add unnecesasary calculations in future instructions.
+Naturally, it would make sense to store the account balance in the state, however, we are able to directly query the balance of PDA accounts.
+So saving the account balance would just add unnecesasary calculations in future instructions.

 ### Add Instructions